I’ll Start A Fire (18/5/21)

 Creativity Homepage Feature Letterbox Mindfulness Productivity

 Sometimes I wonder why I spend my time in the ways I do.
-A life’s primary occupation builds up through an infinitesimal series of decisions – what we wanted to be when we grew up, which subjects we chose at school, what the careers advisers told us we could aim for (secretary, in my case), influence from books we read, friends we had, good and bad relationships with good and bad people, exam results, the necessity of earning money to live on, and on and on.
+A life’s primary occupation builds up through an infinite blend of factors – what we wanted to be when we grew up, which subjects we chose at school, what the careers advisers told us we could aim for (secretary, in my case), influence from books we read, friends we had, good and bad relationships with good and bad people, exam results, the necessity of earning money to live on, and on and on.

 I don’t need or even want to get immediate results from the things I make, but I like to stand back occasionally to get a better view than I’m able to have in my busy day to day life.
 I’ve never liked the idea of doing things just because I’ve always done them.